AntwerpDesignFactory/Seeed_ICM20600_AK09918/README.md

 # Note on fork
 A drop in replacement for the original library that does not rely on i2cDev.
 As i couldn't get i2cdev to work with my teensy 4.0.
 This library should work with any MC that supports the Wire library.
+## Addition
+This modification from nilskiefer made the library compile, but wire1 (as used in his fork) still errorred.
+So changed the wire1 to wire and made it work this way.
+Other than that just changed the default ranges since they used to be on the big range with limited resolution.

 # Seeed ICM20600 + AK09918 Library  [![Build Status](https://travis-ci.com/Seeed-Studio/Seeed_ICM20600_AK09918.svg?branch=master)](https://travis-ci.com/Seeed-Studio/Seeed_ICM20600_AK09918)